digitarald/my-lil-bakery/.github/chatmodes/architect-implement-critic.chatmode.md

 - **`/architect-implement`** - Address critical issues directly
 - **Done** - If satisfied with the implementation and no further action is needed

+Important: Mention the slash commands as the user has to manually invoke them.